 Trucking has struggled to recruit enough drivers for over a decade.
 As the economy roared back from the pandemic shutdown, the shortage became more acute than ever.

-Even though the economy has softened somewhat this year, the American Trucking Associations’ latest estimates show the trucking industry is short roughly 78,000 drivers, ATA Chief Economist Bob Costello told attendees of the association’s Management Conference and Exhibition this fall.
+Even though the economy had softened somewhat in 2022, the American Trucking Associations’ estimates at the time showed the trucking industry was short roughly 78,000 drivers, ATA Chief Economist Bob Costello told attendees of the association’s Management Conference and Exhibition that fall.
 “That’s down slightly from 2021’s record of more than 81,000 — but still extremely high historically.”
 (Those 2021 numbers also were revised upward slightly.)

 It’s tempting for motor carriers and private fleets to cut corners in this tight labor market, said Tim Crawford, co-founder and president of Tenstreet, a company providing software solutions for the transportation industry, during an HDT Leadership Insights video podcast.

 He explains, “It’s hard for carriers to be selective.”